Summer Crappie Fishing

 If and when all else fails, you have two options...

-1) continue with the same techniques that are failing you in hopes of catching crappie, or
+1) Continue with the same techniques that are failing you in hopes of catching crappie, or

 3 Innovative Summertime Crappie Fishing Tactics

-Target Different Locations
+1.)
+Target Different Locations To Find Elusive Crappie

 It's most common to target crappies around brush piles and other types of structure in deep water during those hot days of summer.
 However, there are good times in the summer when big crappies can be corralled from shallow water flats too.

 Shad normally spawn continuously in those shallow flats, and of course, mister crappie will sure be around looking for an easy meal.
 Look for crappie to be holding on any one piece of cover, at any given time and day.
-The less cover, the better and easier your chances might be at ringing them up.
+The less cover, the better, and the easier your chances might be at ringing them up.

-Select Different Baits and Lures
+2.)
+Select Different Baits And Lures To Entice Crappie To Bite

 The normal every day crappie fisherman will often stick to using just one or two of their favorite crappie baits, such as the ever-so-popular crappie jigs, and the all time faithful minnows.